oena/bios823_final_project/README.md

 ## Project information

+### Project objective and audience

+Our intended audience for this project is people in the United States who might want to learn more about COVID-19-related clinical trials that are happening in general and/or to find information on trials in relevant U.S. locations to them.

+Consequently, our objective with this project was to:

+1. Enable users to explore the clinical trials relevant to COVID-19 that are happening and that have happened (through both interactive visualizations and machine learning models using trial features).

+2. Enable users to find trial information by specific location in the United States.

 ### Data set

 The data set we will be using is the information on [ongoing clinical trials related to COVID-19 from clinicaltrials.gov](https://clinicaltrials.gov/ct2/results?cond=COVID-19).
-In raw form, this data is in tabular format but has very messy data fields.
+In raw form, this data is in tabular format but has very messy data fields and many columns.

-### Project objective and benefits

 #### Data product and user benefit